seuchoi/meta_transcript/README.md

-# Script for Transcript-Aware Rare Genetic Variant Association Analyses
+# Transcript-Aware Rare Genetic Variant Association Analyses
 Example code for running transcript-aware rare variant analyses is in `Analysis_by_steps.R`